 In general, crime victims do not need legal representation at Order of Protection hearings because the hearings are designed for unrepresented persons.
 However, both parties have a legal right to an attorney.
 We strongly recommend that you have an attorney represent you at an Order of Protection hearing.

-A victim of stalking or harassment can petition for a Temporary Restraining Order (TRO) through the Magistrate’s Court.
+A victim of stalking or harassment can petition for a Temporary Restraining Order (also known as a Restraining Order) through the Magistrate’s Court.
 This temporary order lasts for up to one year.
-To file a petition for an TRO, a victim can visit the Magistrate’s Court Clerk where the proper forms will be available.
+To file a petition, a victim can visit the Magistrate’s Court Clerk where the proper forms will be available.
+There is no requirement that there be an incident report or even an arrest to apply for this type of restraining order.
+Temporary restraining orders forbid the offender from abusing and contacting the victim, and last for one year.
+There is no initial fee, but the losing side does have to pay a $55 fee after the case is decided.

 Learn more on how to register here.